A red hand print on green background

 In case you don’t have a video, start the conversation by asking a broad indirect question.
 For example, how is your rapport with your co-workers?
 What are social topics discussed or social comments made by you or anyone in the group?
 You narrow down to the details of the event as the comments unfold.

-Only when the person is unwilling to share information would I suggest that you frame the issue more directly; such as “would it surprise you that a co-worker has the perception that you invaded there private space and touched their hair?” or “have you heard this phrase used by anyone during a social conversation?”
-“Would it surprise you that others report hearing the phrase from you?”
+I would only recommend addressing the issue more directly if the person is unwilling to share information.
+For example, you might say: “Would it surprise you to hear that a co-worker felt you invaded their personal space by touching their hair?” or “Have you ever heard this phrase used in a social setting?”
+You could also ask, “Would it surprise you that others have reported hearing that phrase from you?”

 Manage their Reaction